 Assalam Alaykum dear sister,

 You must be very disappointed and perhaps confused about what happened.
-The events that you describe tell me that somewhere, you and your husband did not communicate with each other effectively and some very important heartfelt issues that needed to be discussed were not discussed.
+The events you describe tell me that somewhere, you and your husband did not communicate with each other effectively; some very important heartfelt issues that needed to be discussed were not discussed.

 In a marriage, most couples can expect some conflicts, especially early on.
-Both come into a marriage with expectations and personalities, and behaviors that may or may not have been shared and understood by the other partner prior to marriage.
+Both come into a marriage with expectations, personalities, and behaviors that may or may not have been shared and understood by the other partner prior to marriage.

 Prior to marriage, both spouses are usually on their “best behavior”.
 However, after a little time, when both relax a little, they revert back to their “usual self”.
 This is a “self” that may not be known to the other spouse until after marriage.
 Indeed, this is one very important spiritual reason for the practice of marriage.